 Let us help get your puppy started on the right paw!

-What do we do in Puppy Class?
+What additional things do we do with Puppies?

 Socialization & Exposure

 - socialization with other people, puppies and adult dogs (our adult dogs help with puppies!)